Essential vitamin K. Vitamin K For strong bones

 • frequent, long-term infectious diseases.

-Symptoms of prolonged vitamin A deficiency
+Symptoms of long-term vitamin A deficiency

 • dermatitis;